samjl/pytest-phases/README.md

 ## Future Work
 ### Log Levels
-- Add function to print blocks of messages such as lists
 - Add ability (via config flag) to continue to the call phase of the test if setup raises a warning (or failure)
-- Add database support (log messages + status live updates)
 - Choose type of exception to raise
-- Add verify parameter to disable printing and saving the result if it is a passes
+- Add verify parameter to disable (suppress) printing and saving the result if it is a passes
 ### Verifications
-Complete results table: add traceback to rows that warn/fail

-Highlight active setups and their status for each test function result

-Update the pytest status line using the new information (e.g 1 setup-warning, 2 passes)

 Enhancement: test to decide whether teardown is required if test passes (useful when using the same function scoped setup for multiple test functions)